news

 "He notified family of where he was going," police said in response to bewilderment from the community.
 "In terms of current court restrictions of what he can and can’t do, he's doing nothing wrong."

-After his first disappearance had caused such a stir, it seemed as though this time around, everyone was content to let this man and his kids live a reclusive existence.
+After his first disappearance caused such a stir, it seemed as though this time around, everyone was content to let this man and his kids live a reclusive existence.

-But when it came time for his scheduled court date in January 2022 to address the charges for wasting police time, Tom was a no show.
+But when it came time for his scheduled court date in January 2022 to address the charges for wasting police time, Tom was a no-show.
 His lawyer asked the judge to be removed from the case, and an official arrest warrant was issued for his capture.

 Tom Phillips had not only vanished again with his children, but was also now evading the law — and all signs pointed to him never coming back.